-The Scottish Government’s programme was created in response to the demand from the housing association sector for better access to appropriate finance.
-It provides unsecured loan finance for up to 10 years with no payments of interest or principal before maturity.
+Since 2014 Allia has been supporting the development of affordable housing across Scotland with nearly £70m of investment from the Scottish Government.
+The programme was created in response to demand from housing associations for better access to appropriate finance, and provides unsecured loans for up to 10 years with no payments of interest or principal before maturity.

 If you are a housing association in Scotland and would like to find out more about the programme, please contact Allia Impact Finance on firstname.lastname@example.org